 Using steel scrubbers indeed helps to remove food stains easily, but it is not a smart choice to clean stainless steel cookware.

-stainless steel pan as it is softer and gentler to clean pans without causing any scratches.
+Always use a scrubber with a brushed finish to clean a stainless steel pan as it is softer and gentler to clean pans without causing any scratches.

 5. Washing Dishes in Dishwasher